aretext/aretext/client-server-design.md

 Shell commands
 --------------

 All shell commands are executed by the server on behalf of a client.
 The user is responsible for configuring env vars needed by shell commands the server executes.
 The shell command's working directory will be set to the current working directory of the client.
+Shell commands always execute asynchronously to avoid blocking the server.

 By default, the client and server processes run as the same user/group.
 The unix domain socket and config files are writable only by this user.
 This avoids any risk of privilege escalation / confused deputy.
 To protect against misconfiguration, aretext will require and verify that configuration and unix domain socket files have only user write permission (not group or other).

 Configuration
 -------------

+The current configuration format derives the effective configuration by matching rules to the filepath of the current document.
+The server will manage multiple documents, so the current format provides no way to specify global configuration.

 Since the server loads the configuration once, it is no longer necessary to store all configuration in a single YAML file.
 New configuration options will be added for client and server settings.

 -	`config.yaml` for top-level client/server config.
+	-	config version (to allow future migrations)
 	-	server timeout after all clients disconnect
 	-	whether the client should try to start the server
 	-	debug logging